uchicago-capp-30320/ShoulderToShoulder/docs/endpoints.md

 #### POST Request Content
 The POST request requires the "event_id" field in order to execute the create() function.
 To create a row in the PanelEvent model using the information provided by the Event object, this viewset runs functions to parse and prepare the Event data, maps it to an expanded, one-hot encoded format, and then creates and saves the PanelEvent object.

+## PanelScenario Endpoint

+`/api/panel_scenarios/`

+#### Description
+Panels (i.e. expands through one-hot encoding) the scenario information and also retrieves the panelized event data; this viewset allows GET and POST requests.
+Permissions require the X_APP_TOKEN.

+#### GET Response Content

+When retrieving all of the rows, the viewset response returns 10 results per page on default.
+The GET request can also pass the parameters "user_id" in order to filter for a specific User's scenario responses.

+Response Object is JSON with the following information:

+- count: Total count of available categories.
+- next: URL to the next page of availability (null if no next page).
+- previous: URL to the previous page of availability (null if no previous page).
+- results: A list of dictionaries, where each dict represents a row returned from the PanelScenario model (see `models.md` for model documentation): [{"id": , "scenario_id": , "user_id": , ... "duration_8hr": , "attended_event": }, {...}, ...]

+#### POST Request Content
+The POST request requires the "user_id" field in order to execute the create() function.
+To create a row in the PanelScenario model, the viewset uses the User object to access the matching Onboarding object.
+The viewset then runs functions to parse and prepare the user's Scenarios from their Onboarding data, maps it to an expanded, one-hot encoded format, and then creates and saves the PanelScenario object.

 ## PanelUserPreferences Endpoint